English Grammar Tense for Class 8

 • He was listening to music while I was sending messages.

-• We were swimming in the swimming pool when it began to rain.
+• We were swimming when it began to rain.

-• Past perfect tense - An event that began before a specific point in time and persisted until a given point in the past.
+Describes an event that began before a specific time and continued until that point in the past.

 • I wish he had paid attention to his parents' advice.

-• I wish I has gone to an English class.
+• I wish I had gone to an English class.

 • We would have caught the train if we had departed earlier.